winterofcode/2020-Reports/DSC IEM/rake_new2/Malayaj_Rath.md

  [#34](https://github.com/BALaka-18/rake_new2/pull/34) [Automatic Spell Check](https://github.com/BALaka-18/rake_new2/tree/feature-addition/feature_enhancements/malayajrath_feature_SpellCheck)

  ### 2.Topic Modelling
-     In this task , I was responsible for making a Topic Modelling feature when enabled and specified number of topics it find relevant topics .
+     In this task, I was responsible for making a Topic Modelling feature when enabled and specified number of topics it find relevant topics .

      All code was written in sync with rake_new2 tech stack and style.